No Way Out (2000): Preliminary matches

 After Sunday Night Heat, the pay-per-view began with a singles match for the WWF Intercontinental Championship with champion Chris Jericho facing Kurt Angle, the reigning European Champion.
 Both Angle and Jericho wrestled inconclusively in the beginning, including an attempt by Jericho to force Angle to submit by applying the Walls of Jericho, but Angle grabbed the ropes surrounding the ring, which forced Jericho to break the hold.
-While the referee Tim White was (kayfabe) unconscious, Jericho attempted to hit Angle with a Lionsault, but was hit in the face with the Intercontinental Championship belt.
+While referee Tim White was attending to Chyna, who collided with Angle into the ring steps, Jericho attempted to hit Angle with a Lionsault, but was hit in the face with the Intercontinental Championship belt.
 Angle then covered Jericho for the pinfall, winning the Intercontinental Championship to become a double champion.
 Following the match, referees White and Hebner argued over the conclusion.

 The following bout was a tag team match for the WWF Tag Team Championship, where the champions, the New Age Outlaws (the Road Dogg and Billy Gunn), defended their titles against the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 Throughout the match, both teams performed many offensive maneuvers, though The Dudley Boyz were able to gain the upper hand when Bubba Ray struck Billy Gunn with a lead pipe on the outside of the ring and did the 3D on Road Dogg inside the ring.
 Bubba Ray then covered Road Dogg to win the WWF Tag Team Championship for his team.